 The purpose of this strategy is branding and informing your audience about your latest products or features and generally staying on your subscribers’ radars.

-What the purpose of this strategy isn’t is building meaningful relationships with individual members of your audience.
+The purpose of this strategy isn’t to build meaningful relationships with individual members of your audience.

 That brings us to the next question: